Our Kind of Traitor (novel): Reception

 The New York Times reviewer Michiko Kakutani described it as "part vintage John le Carré and part Alfred Hitchcock", calling it the author's most thrilling thriller in years.
 James Naughtie, writing for The Telegraph, praised le Carré's dialogue, saying his "greatest gift may be his ear, which allows him to pick up a tremor of fear in the softest voice or a false note in any exchange of words and play with them to his heart’s content.
 He can therefore create, in dialogue, a trembling soundscape that has a pitch-perfect quality."
 While praising the book, The Guardian's Christopher Tayler wrote: "By this stage of his career, Le Carré seems more interested in the telling than the tale, and in the actors more than in their actions.
 But his deft setting up of colourful characters, and slightly less deft meshing of psychology and plot requirements, doesn't always make for narrative tension.
 The long, fussily narrated opening, in particular, takes nearly 100 pages to get the reader hooked."

-In other media

-Film
+Film adaptation

 British director Susanna White made a film adaptation in 2016, based on a screenplay by Hossein Amini.
 Starring Ewan McGregor, Naomie Harris, Stellan Skarsgård, Damian Lewis, and Alicia von Rittberg, the film was released in the United Kingdom on 13 May 2016.